 Your wedding budget will have so many details and expenses.
 You don’t want to be caught off guard, chances are you will be confronted with some hidden fees.

 Yeah we know, this doesn’t sound so pleasant.
 It can be frustrating if you are not prepared in advance.
 Avoid this like a pro by simply creating some cushion space in your budget.

 we recommend setting aside 5% of the overall sum to cover any unpredicted fees.

-keep in mind things might not go according to schedule and that is okay
+remember things might not go according to schedule… that’s okay

 Read our article on how to plan vendor meals

-We think that feeding vendors is a commonly asked question.
-This topic is so important that we have an entire article dedicated to vendor meals.
-Feel free to checkout the link for more information.
+Feel free to check out the link for more information.
 Get questions on how to best handle food with your hired wedding professionals.

 want golden hour magic… include it in your planning asap!